 Sharon Thomas (b.
 1979) is a British figurative artist and lecturer living and working in Glasgow, UK.

 A central theme within her work is that of the role of artist as author, analyst, and maker; questioning social constructs, their consequential rituals and arts role within that.
-Using imaginary material, excerpts from her personal history and the ‘real’ history of art, Thomas presents fictional alongside factual narratives where drawing, painting and installation explore subjects such as gender and class: areas of urgent analysis in the early stages of the 21st Century.
+Using imaginary material, excerpts from her personal history and the 'real' history of art, Thomas presents fictional alongside factual narratives where drawing, painting and installation explore subjects such as gender, class and sexuality.

-Thomas’ drawings and paintings have been invited for solo exhibitions across Europe, including locations such as Museet for Religios kunst, Demark; The North Wall Arts Centre, Oxford, UK and Paisley Museum, UK; with exhibitions also taking her work routes across the USA via art fairs in Chicago, USA and Milan, Italy represented by Brooklyn gallery Jack the Pelican Presents; then Washington DC, USA and Cortona, Italy with Italian gallery Teverina Fine Arts.
+Thomas’ drawings and paintings have been invited for solo exhibitions across Europe, including locations such as Museet for Religiøs kunst, Denmark; Mandrake Gallery, Los Cruces, New Mexico and Paisley Museum, UK; with exhibitions also taking her work routes across the USA via art fairs in Chicago, USA and Milan, Italy represented by Brooklyn gallery Jack the Pelican Presents; then Washington DC, USA and Cortona, Italy with Italian gallery Teverina Fine Arts.

 In 2011, Thomas’ work exploring gender exposed a gap in the visual fine art record of women in contemporary Britain.
 The Centenary of International Women’s Day that year provided context for the work Herstory Portrait: a series of seminal portrait paintings that Thomas produced of dominantly British powerful women, painted from live sittings currently touring the UK.

-The exposure that this work gave to the recognition of exemplary women in British society prompted the further ground breaking work that Thomas went on to produce in the same year: Mary Barbour Monument: A proposal.
-This limited print edition, part of a seminal exhibition and publication: 21 Revolutions celebrating the 21 years of Glasgow Women’s Library, focused upon the life of a significant Glasgow woman called Mary Barbour: the woman that led the Rent Strike protests of 1915.
+The exposure that this work gave to the recognition of exemplary women in British society prompted the seminal work that Thomas went on to produce in the same year: Mary Barbour Monument: A proposal.
+This limited print edition, part of a exhibition and publication: 21 Revolutions celebrating the 21 years of Glasgow Women’s Library, focused upon the life of a pioneering Glasgow woman called Mary Barbour: the woman that led the Rent Strike protests of 1915.

-With the public attention that this etching inspired, Thomas went on to lead a campaign to commission the installation of a permanent monument of Mary Barbour; by way of the establishment of the charity RMBA to do this.
-2018 then marked an important year when the £100k that was raised commissioned a public monument of Mary Barbour, only the 5th of a woman in the city, unveiled by the city’s school children in Glasgow’s shipyard area: Govan.
+With the public attention that this etching inspired, Thomas went on to lead a campaign to commission the installation of a permanent monument of Mary Barbour; which by way of establishment of a charity raising £100k successfully set a statue of Barbour in Glasgow's shipyard area: Govan in 2018.

 Thomas received a Master of Fine Art degree in Painting from the New York Academy of Art: Graduate School of Figurative Art sponsored by Lord Sainsbury, UK and Guggenheim/Wilkinson, USA and a Bachelor of Fine Art degree (Drawing and Painting) from Glasgow School of Art, UK.
 She is recipient of the New York of Academy International Council Travel Award.